relu/kubernetes-workshop/README.md

 cat helm/example-app/Chart.yaml
 ```

-This shows the chart name, version, description, and dependencies (like Redis).
+This shows the chart name, version, description, and dependencies (like Valkey).

 #### View default values